Stevr0/Ultimate-Dungeon/Docs/Systems/ACTOR_MODEL.md

    - Server validates intent against Actor + Scene rules.

 3. **Scene rules are hard gates**
-   - If a scene disallows an action (combat, damage, etc.), the server refuses it.
+   - If a scene disallows an action, the server refuses it.
-   - Clients may not “opt in” locally.
+   - Clients may not bypass legality locally.

 4. **PvE and PvP share a pipeline**
    - Once legality is confirmed, execution is shared.

 5. **Status-first integrity**
-   - Status effects can modify what an Actor can do.
+   - Status effects may modify what an Actor can do.
    - Actor rules do not inspect individual statuses; they consume aggregated gates.

 ---